creativetechnologylab/python-for-beginners/getting-started.md

 ![](./pictures/create-file-vscode.png)

 Name this file "calculator.py".
-By giving it the `.py` extention, VS Code knows to treat it as a Python file.
+By giving it the `.py` extension, VS Code knows to treat it as a Python file.
 This will cause the new file to then open in the editor area.

 ![](./pictures/make-calculator-file.gif)